Action Hepatitis Canada

 Provincial/Territorial

-• Implement universal HCV prenatal screening, alongside existing universal HIV and HBV prenatal screening.
+• Implement universal HCV prenatal screening, alongside existing universal HIV and HBV prenatal screening, where not already in place.

 • Provide HBV vaccination for all babies at birth, and implement policies that recommend and fund adult HBV vaccinations for those who are not already vaccinated.